mwaskom/ziegler/README.md

 Ziegler is a lightweight Flask-based webapp for reporting the results of [lyman](https://github.com/mwaskom/lyman) analyses.

-To view the results from your default experiment, run
+To view the results from an experiment, run

-    python ziegler.py
+    python ziegler.py <experiment name>

 Which will start the app in `localhost:5000`